Gamer069/debby/README.md

     ```
     or using the `v` alias.

+### Technical notes
+- When you install a `.deb` package, debby keeps track of all the files it adds in a database.
+This allows it to later uninstall the package cleanly without removing any critical system files
+- The database is stored in /root/.local/share/debby/db.sqlite

 Tested on *arch btw* but should work on any distro.

-When you install a `.deb` package, debby keeps track of all the files it adds in a database.
-This allows it to later uninstall the package cleanly without removing any critical system files